Tomography for Plasma Imaging: a Unifying Framework for Bayesian Inference: Application: SXR Imaging at TCV

 \subsection{Dataset generation}

 Experimental observations from multiple tokamaks show that SXR emission can exhibit, due to a number of mechanisms, poloidal asymmetries, ring-like structures, peaked profiles, and other features, which can be described as perturbations upon a background SXR emission (see e.g. \cite{ingesson_soft_1998, vezinet_mesure_2013}).
 SXR tomography algorithms are typically validated on phantoms that feature profiles that are either Gaussian-like, hollow, peaked or exhibit high-field/low-field side (in/out as seen radially) asymmetries \cite{vezinet_mesure_2013, jardin_use_2017}.
 Inspired by these approaches, we construct a large set of $10^3$ SXR-like phantoms, each obtained by summing a calculated perturbation to a background profile.
 In Figure \ref{fig_phantom_generation}, we illustrate the phantom generation process, which we now describe in detail.
 We consider poloidally symmetric background emissions $\mathbf{b}$, defined as radially decaying flux surface functions whose peak coincides with the magnetic axis.
 The perturbations are generated by leveraging the diffusion equation analogy from Eq.\eqref{reaction-diffusion}, discussed in Section \ref{reaction_diffusion_section}.
 In particular, let $\psi$ be the poloidal magnetic flux function associated to a TCV magnetic equilibrium.
 Moreover, let $\mathbf{D}=\mathbf{D}(\psi, \alpha)$ be the anisotropic diffusion tensor introduced in Eq.\eqref{eq_diff_coeff}, defined as $\mathbf{D}_n=\mathbf{e}_{n,\parallel}\mathbf{e}_{n,\parallel}^{T}+\alpha\;\mathbf{e}_{n,\perp}\mathbf{e}_{n,\perp}^{T}$ for pixels $n=1,\ldots,N$; the anisotropic parameter $\alpha<1$ determines the smoothing strength across flux surfaces, i.e., in the direction $\mathbf{e}_{n,\perp}$ oriented in the direction of the local gradient of $\psi$.
 Then, we obtain a SXR emissivity perturbation $\mathbf{x}_S$ by performing $S$ anisotropic diffusion iterations $\mathbf{x}_{n+1} = \mathbf{x}_n + \tau \boldsymbol{\nabla}\cdot(\mathbf{D}\boldsymbol{\nabla}\mathbf{x}_n)$, starting from a profile $\mathbf{x}_0$ corresponding to a point-wise source placed at a randomized location within the core.
-The peak amplitude of the background $\mathbf{b}$ is randomly selected according to a uniform distribution, with bounds defined to satisfy $\max(\mathbf{b})\leq \max(\widehat{\mathbf{x}}_S)\leq 5\max(\mathbf{b})$, where $\widehat{\mathbf{x}}_S=\mathbf{x}_S/\max(\mathbf{x}_S)$.